Wishque hacked, but company refutes claims

 Sri Lankan e-commerce platform Wishque suffered a data breach early this month.
 On 4 April, a data dump claiming to belong to wishque.com was published online.
 According to the post, the online platform was breached back on 30 March.
-This allegedly compromised 19.7 million records which includes customer emails and phone numbers.
+This allegedly compromised 19.7 million records, which include customer emails and phone numbers.

 According to the post, these records also include credit card data (name, number, expiration date).
 But the full numbers appear to be obfuscated.
 Further, the post itself claims that the data dump includes a lot of temporary/fake emails.